 But OMG, Lia, you’re NOT (that) fat

 Fat is a subjective term, but let’s just get this out of the way: I’m fat.
 We don’t have to attach qualifiers or numbers to it.
 I don’t need to prove my fat credentials.
-But if I’m being real, I fall into that irritating black hole where I’m a little too small for plus-sized stores and a little too big for every other store.
-But like, I weigh closer to 250 than to 200, so I’m picking a side here and I choose to identify myself, happily, as fat.
+Some months, I fall into that irritating black hole where I’m a little too small for plus-sized stores and a little too big for every other store.
+Other months, I fit into a 16/18.
+So f**k it: I’m picking a side here and I choose to identify myself, happily, as fat.

 I can feel some of you well-intended folks out there itching to reassure me about my fatness, but PLEASE, resist the urge to say something like “oh, you’re just curvy!” or “but you carry it so well” or “but you have such a pretty face,” or “you’re not THAT fat” or “you’re not fat, you HAVE fat.”

 It’s nice of you to be concerned, but those are things you say to make someone feel better, and there’s nothing to make me feel better about, because there’s nothing wrong with being fat and I don’t even feel mildly bad about it.